Everyone loves free things right?

 13. Kaggle Data Sets

-Kaggle currently has close to 16,000 datasets.
-You can find data on anything from sports team player stats to Los Angeles parking citations.
+You can find data on anything from famous iconic women to Los Angeles parking citations.

-The Earth Observing System Data and Information System contain NASA’s earth observation data which includes things like land surface temperature in NC and carbon flux.
+The Earth Observing System Data and Information System contains NASA’s earth observation data, which includes facts such as land surface temperature in a specific area and carbon flux.

 15. Pew Internet